guymers/foobie/modules/docs/src/main/mdoc/docs/15-Extensions-PostgreSQL.md

 (create *> insert(foods)).transact(xa).unsafeRunSync()
 ```

-### Fastpath

-**doobie** provides an algebra and free monad for constructing programs that use the `FastPathAPI` provided by the PostgreSQL JDBC driver, however this API is mostly deprecated in favor of server-side statements (see above).
-And in any case I can't find an example of how you would use it from Java so I don't have an example here.
-But if you're using it let me know and we can figure it out.

 ### EXPLAIN/EXPLAIN ANALYZE

 The PostgreSQL server can provide an analysis of any query, using the `EXPLAIN` keyword. **doobie** can run `EXPLAIN`